Backfeed/backfeed-restapi-ops/README.md

 ## Development

-If you want to update your image with the latest versions from master:
+If you want to update your image with the latest versions from master, these work (but I am still looking for a better solution)

-    docker built -t backfeed-restapi-service  --no-cache=true
+    docker build -t backfeed-restapi-service --no-cache=true .

+Or login to the docker image:

+    docker run -it backfeed-restapi-service /bin/bash

+and inside, run

+    pip install -r requirements.txt -U